-Even the camera sensor is not that important as the lens, there are some specific requirements if you take photos of electronics.
-All the metal parts and surfaces will reflect light and generate lots of shadows on the photo.
+Even though the camera sensor is not as important as the lens, there are some specific requirements if you take photos of electronics.
+All the metal parts and surfaces will reflect light and generate many shadows in the photo.
 Therefore the used sensor should be able to capture a high dynamic range.

-It means the camera can capture really bright and really dark parts of the image and store all details in the image file, even they are not immediately visible.
+It means the camera can capture very bright highlights and deep dark shadows of the image and store all details in the image file, even if they are not immediately visible.

 Dynamic Range Example

 The next image is an unprocessed RAW image from the camera.
 You can see all the bright spots where the solder reflected the light.
-Even this bright parts are “cropped” in the image and just showing white, the sensor still captured details in this area.
+Even though these bright parts are “cropped” in the image and show as white areas, the sensor still captured details in these parts of the image.

-In post processing you can simple “compress the light” and recover all details in these highlights as shown in the next image.
+In post-processing, you “compress the light” and recover all details in these highlights, as shown in the next image.

-Now you can see the structure and colour on the solder points and see details in the LEDs itself.
-All this information was stored in the file from the camera and it can be used in post processing.
+Now you can see the structure and colour on the solder points and see details in the LEDs.
+All this information was stored in the file from the camera, and it can be used in post-processing.

-If you use a camera which has a normal dynamic range, you can get a photo like the first one, but you will be unable to recover details from these highlights or shadows.
+If you use a camera with a normal dynamic range, you can get a photo like the first one, but you will be unable to recover details from these highlights or shadows.

 I recommend the first camera in the following list you can afford.

-All this cameras can make use of the Sony FE 90 mm F2.8 Macro G OSS lens and you will get perfect results.
-You can start with a Sony α6000 and buy a Sony α7R II at a later point in time and reuse the same macro lens.
+All these cameras can use the Sony FE 90 mm F2.8 Macro G OSS lens, and you will get perfect results.
+You can start with a Sony α6000, buy a Sony α7R V later, and reuse the same macro lens.

-The key features selecting a camera to do product photography with electronics are:
+The key features of selecting a camera to do product photography with electronics are: